vogievetsky/DVL/README.md

 **dvl.apply**

-One of the most useful functions in DVL the apply function creates a new DVL variable the value of which tracks the result of the given function as applied to the supplied parameters.
+One of the most useful functions in DVL, the apply function creates a new DVL variable the value of which tracks the result of the given function as applied to the supplied parameters.

 ```javascript
 var a = dvl(5);